Makuleke: Reintroduction of game

 Due to its proximity to Zimbabwe and Mozambique, the area had been heavily poached by the time the Makuleke people received the land back.
 Recent anti-poaching efforts and re-introduction of game including white rhino, have resulted in significant increases in the number of animals.

 The introduction of significant species which have been absent for many years (more than 120 years in the case of the white rhino), the protection of all animal and plant life, and partnering with the Makuleke people in sustainable ecotourism mark the beginning of the restoration of ecological integrity to the area.

 Plants and animals

 The Pafuri region is famous for its bird watching and more than 250 bird species have been recorded in a year.
 While comprising only about 1% of the Kruger National Park's actual area, the area contains plants and animals representing almost 75% of the Parks total diversity.

 The area has both semi-arid vegetation including numerous large baobabs as well as rich riverine forests with large nyala trees.
-While game is plentiful, one is most likely to encounter nyala, buffalo and bushbuck in the riverine areas and drier adapted game, including white rhino, in the uplands.
+While game is plentiful, one is most likely to encounter nyala, Cape buffalo and bushbuck in the riverine areas and drier adapted game, including southern white rhinoceros, in the uplands.
 The area is famous for its elephant herds in winter, which come to drink from the Luvuvhu River.